 "The Grover & Baker Sewing Machines have given such satisfaction that we cheerfully recommend them to all who wish a good and substantial Sewing Machine.
-It executes work with much care and speed, and more finely than any other machine I have seen."-Mrs. R. B. Mitchell, Member 1.
+It executes work with much care and speed, and more finely than any other machine I have seen."-Mrs. R. B. Mitchell, Memphis, Tenn.

+"I am happy to give my testimony in favor of Grover & Baker's Sewing Machine, and of the perfect satisfaction it gives in every respect.
+It sews neatly, and is by no means complicated, and I prefer it to all others I have seen."-Mrs. Bryan, wife of Rev. A. M. Bryan, Memphis, Tenn.

+"It affords me much pleasure to say, that the Machine "It affords me much pleasure to say, that the Machine works well; and I do not hesitate to recommend it as possessing all the advantages you claim for it.
+My wife is very much pleased with it, and we take pleasure in certifying to this effect."-R. C. Brinkley, Memphis, Tenn.
 "It gives me pleasure to find the Grover & Baker Sewing Machine giving so much satisfaction.
 I have it in constant use, and find it all that could be desired.
-It is the most simple and durable machine in use, and I heartconstant use, and find it all that could be desired.
-It is the most simple and durable machine in use, and I heartly recommend it."-F. M. White, Memphis, Tenn.

-"Having seen, examined, and used many other kinds of Sewing Machines, I feel free to say, that the Grover & Baker Machines are far superior to all others in use."-M. Francios Sellz, Nashville, Tinn.
+It is the most simple and durable machine in use, and I heartily recommend it."-F. M. White, Memphis, Tenn.
+"Having seen, examined, and used many other kinds of Sewing Machines, I feel free to say, that the Grover & Baker Machines are far superior to all others in use."-M. Francies Settz.
+Nashville, Tenn.
 "I consider my Sewing Machine invaluable, and would not take five times its cost, if I could not supply its place.

-With it I can do all my family sewing in about one-fourth the time I could with my hands."-M. J. Scott, Nashville, Tenn.
+not take five times its cost, if I could not supply its place.
+With it I can do all my family sewing in about one-fourth the time I could with my hands."-M. J. Scott, Nashville, Tenz.